HamimAdal/Spatial-Characteristics/README.md

 3. User-Space Collaboration in the absence of sensors.
 4. The effects of Spatial Geometry in Smart Space.

-(each of the research problems is being investigated by our team, for confidential reasons they are not presented in detail here.)
+(each of the research problems is currently being investigated by our team, for confidential reasons they are not presented in detail here.)

 # Learnings: The Scope of Spatial Characteristic Model.